masihniaz/fashionvalet-dhl-address-formatter/README.md

 Sometimes it might take a little longer to open the demo page, because it's living on a free dyno and it sleeps after 30 minutes of inactivity.

+* if running on localhost you have to change the host address in the main.js file to the localhost

 API Usage
 =========